tobykurien/WebApps/README.md

 - Works like Mozilla Prism on the desktop.
 This is a mostly chrome-less browser that gets out of your way.
 - Completely full-screen browsing (auto-hiding actionbar)
 - Securely browse mobile sites (uses HTTPS only)
-- Blocks 3rd party requests (images/scripts/iframes) like the NoScript and NotScripts plugins on the desktop
+- Blocks 3rd party requests (images/scripts/iframes) like the NoScript, NotScripts, uMatrix, uBlock Origin plugins on the desktop
 - Allows self-signed SSL certificates to be saved
 - Warns if server SSL certificate changes (e.g. during man-in-the-middle-attack)
 - User agent and text size setting (per site) allows more rich mobile experience (depending on site)